neoEliecer-47/infoREADME/README.md

+#About me

+Building with precision, learning with resilience, and moving forward with purpose.

+Currently working With React, Nextjs, TypeScript, CSS modules and Tailwind

+#Quote:
+"Discipline is choosing between what you want now and what you want most." -- Abraham Lincoln

 # Technologies I have worked with

 ![Static Badge](https://img.shields.io/badge/react-%231565C0?style=for-the-badge&logo=react)
 ![Static Badge](https://img.shields.io/badge/Next-%23000?style=for-the-badge&logo=next.js)